CONDO-HOTELS Phase 2

 When you, the Buyer want to reserve personal time within 30 days of completion of the transaction, there are a few options:

-- When the offer is written, the seller is required to confirm that upon receipt of the deposit, the seller will book the dates you, the Buyer want to reserve, and
+1. When the offer is written, the seller is required to confirm that upon receipt of the deposit, the seller will book the dates you, the Buyer, the dates want to reserve, and

-- Therefore, the closing is 31-34 days out from the date the seller receives the buyer’s deposit and the transaction is firm and binding.
-The 31-34 days is based on whether there is a weekend or statutory holiday on those dates.
-These extra 4 days allows the Seller to cancel their dates.
+3. Therefore, the closing is 31-34 days out from the date the seller receives the buyer’s deposit, and the transaction is firm and binding.
+The 31-34 days are based on whether there is a weekend or a statutory holiday on those dates.
+These extra 4 days allow the Seller to cancel their dates.

 Closing Timeframe